geelen/glenmaddern.com/src/lib/articles/icss.md

 }
 ```

 The design goal for CSS Modules is to write something that looks global but is compiled to be localised.
-As with all pre-processors targeting CSSI, that compilation happens per-file.
-So, by the time the two files hit the loader, they look like:
+As with all pre-processors targeting ICSS, that compilation happens per-file.
+This is the compiled ICSS output:

 ```css
 /* my-component.css (interoperable) */